dino-/systemd-failmsg/README.md

 Installation section

-The `install.sh` script will create a deployment directory for this project with a default PREFIX of `systemd-failmsg-VERSION/usr/local`.
-It's possible to run this with a different prefix like `/usr` but this isn't recommended over using a distro-specific package so clean uninstallation is possible.
+The `install.sh` script will create a deployment directory for this project with a default prefix of `systemd-failmsg-VERSION/usr/local`.
+It's possible to run this with a different root dir and prefix like `/` and `/usr` but this isn't recommended over using a distro-specific package so clean uninstallation is possible.
+In fact, the two packaging scripts in `util` will do the right thing.

-This script is used to build releases and for distro-specific packaging.

 ### Post Installation